LeandroCam/Mutiple_linear_regression/README.md

 ![head](https://user-images.githubusercontent.com/83521233/122256502-8159be00-cea5-11eb-9ac5-49af270a9a20.png)

-As we can see they are all numericall values so we don't need to use and encoding tecnics such as ordinal encoder or one-hot-encoder.
+As we can see they are all numericall values so we don't need to use any encoding techniques such as ordinal encoder or one-hot-encoder.

 Response Variable = Chance of Admit